-The easiest and most efficient way to obtain a US IP address is by signing up for a premium VPN provider.
-In this article, we’ll teach you how to join the thousands of people across the globe that acquire a US IP address to access content and services only available in the US as you travel abroad.
+The easiest and most efficient way to get a US IP address is by signing up for a suitable VPN provider.
+In this article, we’ll teach you how to get an American IP address to access content and services only available in the US as you travel abroad.
 This method works for most popular devices including Mac and Windows desktop PCs, Android smartphones and tablets, iPhone and iPads, the Amazon Fire Stick and Fire TV, plus many more.

-- Register for the service and download the companion software
+- Register for the service and download the VPN software or app

 - Clear your cookies and restart your device to remove old location identifiers

 - Log in to your VPN provider and connect to a server in the US